liam-duke/volsuite/README.md

 ticker aapl
 ```

-Next, I run the following command to print a table (formatted as a pandas dataframe) of historical summary data for the past year:
+Next, I run the following command to print a dataframe of historical summary data for the past year:

 ```
 history 1y